FULU-Foundation/crw/README.md

 # wiki

-This mono-repository contains the code and containers for the Repair Preservation Group wiki.
+This monorepository contains the codebase and container setup for the Consumer Rights Wiki, a sister project to Repair.Wiki.

 ## Structure
 - conf/